ahsan/which/README.md

 **Description**

 Working in multiple repositories at the same time becomes really confusing.
-VS Code hiding the repository name when the explorer tab is collapsed, doesn't help either 🤦. `Which` is a simple extension that solves this problem by constantly showing the repository (workspace) name in the status bar.
+VS Code hides the repository name when its explorer tab is collapsed, this doesn't help the situation either 🤦. `Which` is a simple extension that solves this problem by constantly showing the repository (workspace) name in the status bar.

 **Installation**